dimesoftware/facteur/docs/index.md

 The resolver is responsible for locating the right file name.
 In this example, the `ViewModelTemplateResolver` is used.
 This class essentially strips the 'MailModel' or 'ViewModel' of the name of the mail request's model.
 After that, the provider (`AppDirectoryTemplateProvider`) will make the system to look for file in the application's `Templates` directory with the .sbnhtml file and with the name 'Test' (from Test~~MailModel~~).

-The `IMailBodyBuilder` brings everything together and generates a populated mail body.
+The `IEmailComposer` brings everything together and generates a populated mail body.
 Then it's up to the `ÌMailer` to merely send the mail.

 ### Basic usage